tuhinjubcse/OpenDomainQuestionGeneration/README.md

 Code and data for EMNLP 2022 paper "CONSISTENT: Open-Ended Question Generation From News Articles"

+Inference Details

-          The model trained on ELI5 with control code can be found herehttps://huggingface.co/TuhinColumbia/QAGenControlCode
+          The model trained on ELI5 with control code can be found here https://huggingface.co/TuhinColumbia/QAGenControlCode

           To run inference you can put ControlCode +' ====== '+ Paragraph

+Data used for experiments

           The allparagraph.json file contains generated question from all baselines while amtwittenquestions.csv contain gold answers